-Auditor's Independence Declaration to the Director of APNIC Pty Ltd
+Auditor's Independence Declaration to the Directors of APNIC Pty Ltd

-As lead auditor for the audit of the financial report of APNIC Pty Ltd for the financial year ended 31 December 2022, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of APNIC Pty Ltd for the financial year ended 31 December 2023, I declare to the best of my knowledge and belief, there have been:

-- a.
-No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit: - b.
-No contraventions of any applicable code of professional conduct in relation to the audit; and - c.
-No non-audit services provided that contravene any applicable code of professional conduct in relation to the audit.
+- No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit: - No contraventions of any applicable code of professional conduct in relation to the audit; and b. - No non-audit services provided that contravene any applicable code of professional conduct in relation to the audit.